COMBASE/cloud-api-v3-js-client/docs/OrganizationalUnitsApi.md

 <a name="getOrganizationalUnitProductStocks"></a>
 # **getOrganizationalUnitProductStocks**
-> ResultListProductStock getOrganizationalUnitProductStocks(accountId, organizationalUnitIdOrNumber, opts)
+> ResultListProductStock getOrganizationalUnitProductStocks(koronaAccountId, organizationalUnitId, opts)

 lists the product stocks of the organizational unit, in case it contains a warehouse (KORONA.retail required)